bluebarnacles/python-opengl/10-polygons.rst

 .. image:: images/chapter-10/polygons.png
    :width: 100%

-To know if a given polygon is concave or convex, it is rather easy.
-Convex polygons have all their diagonals contained inside, while it is not true for concave polygons, i.e. you can find two summits such that when you connect them, the segment is outside the polygon.
-Another test is to find a straight line that cross a concave polygon at more than two points as shown in the figure above with the red lines.
+It is rather easy to know whether a given polygon is concave or convex.
+Convex polygons have all their diagonals contained inside them, which is not true for concave polygons, i.e. you can find two vertices where the segment connecting them is outside the polygon.
+Another test is to find a straight line that crosses a concave polygon at more than two points as shown in the figure above with the red lines.